 That means what we do is different and we're not for everyone.
 What we do is offer strategic solutions for where you’re at instead of simply selling you product or insurance like a used car salesman.
 We want to coach you, educate you and ultimately help you one on one if you need it.

 For many people, we find that session alone is enough.
-Or you might move onto the online My Financial Adulting Plan, or our one-on-one Money Barre Magic Strategic Plan or wealth coaching and accountability.
+Or you might move onto one of our online courses, our one-on-one Money Barre Magic Strategic Plan or wealth coaching and accountability.
 Or you might take one of our six business mentoring spots.

 But it starts with booking a general appointment in the link below OR you can jump on and check out our online courses or corporate workshops if that's more your style